SumoLogic/sumologic-documentation/docs/reuse/automation-service-la-note.md

 :::info Limited availability
 The Automation Service is available on a limited availability (LA) basis.
-This means the feature is fully implemented and supported, and is available to all customers, but is only deployed in customer environments upon request.
+This means that while the feature is production-ready and fully supported, implementation is done by customer request only.
+If you'd like the Automation Service enabled in your Cloud SIEM Enterprise environment, contact your Sumo Logic account representative.
 For more information, see [About the Automation Service](/docs/cse/automation-service/about-automation-service/).
 :::